mathgladiator/adama-lang/reference/src/reference/api.md

 ## Method: init/setup-account
 This initiates developer machine via email verification.

+## Method: init/convert-google-user
+The converts and validates a google token into an Adama token

 ## Method: init/complete-account
 This establishes a developer machine via email verification.